Here’s All You Need to Know About Coding, Decoding, and Reasoning With Examples

 Want a Top Software Development Job?
 Start Here!

-In substitution coding, it assigns particular objects to code names.
-Then a question is asked to solve the answer in the same pattern.
+In substitution coding, particular objects are assigned code names.
+Then, a question is asked to solve the answer in the same pattern.

 Now, have a look at the example for a clear understanding.